matomo-org/developer-documentation/docs/dimensions.md

 ## Action dimensions

-Action dimensions work similar, just the method name is differently.
+Action dimensions work similarly, just the method name is different.
 Let's say you want to track the current speed of a runner by exposing a new URL parameter `speed`:

 ```php
 public function onNewAction(Request $request, Visitor $visitor, Action $action)